NdanyuzweP/capstone_project/README.md

 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

-##  License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-##  Support

-For support, email support@ridra.com or create an issue in the GitHub repository.

 ##  Links

 - **Backend API**: https://capstone1-60ax.onrender.com